deercreeklabs/f1-seller-client/README.md

 bool sendEventToShopper(int $userId, string $eventName, string $eventString)
 ```
 Sends a custom event to a specific shopper's browser connections.
- Custom events
-have an event name and an event value string.
+Custom events have an event name and an event value string.
 The event name and event
 value string are arbitrary and can be any string value.
 If the shopper has multiple browser windows or tabs connected, all of
 them will recieve the event.
 If the shopper is not currently connected,
 the event is dropped.
-See the[Events](#events) section for more information.
+See the [Events](#events) section for more information.
 See also [sendEventToAllShoppers](#sendeventtoallshoppers)
 #### Parameters
 * userId: An integer representing the shopper's user id.